Bed & Breakfast

 The quiet warmth of pine walls and ceilings, and oak floors.

 Luxurious organic soaps and shampoos locally-made from la sunflower.

 Queen sized maple beds handcrafted by the carpenters at Gat Creek.

 Bedside lamps for nighttime reading.
-No overhead lights are needed in your cabin retreat.
+No overhead glare in your cabin retreat.

 Bedding and Towels